mui/material-ui/docs/pages/blog/september-2019-update.md

 - 📅 We will start to work on a [major upgrade](https://github.com/mui-org/material-ui-pickers/issues/1293) of the date/time picker components.

-- 🧮 We will work on providing ready to use Data Table component.
+- 🧮 We will start to work on a Data Table component.
 ⭐️ Notice that the advanced features of the data grid will be paid, behind an enterprise subscription.
 This is an effort part of [our roadmap](/discover-more/roadmap/) to answer enterprise needs.

-- ❓ Want something in specific?
+- ❓ Do you want something in specific?
 Please upvote our [GitHub issues](https://github.com/mui-org/material-ui/issues), the number of 👍 matters to us.

 <hr />